-- Subverted with the Nectarious Dandlefly in Pikmin 3: while quite much bigger than the characters, these damselflies are completely harmless to the Pikmin, and carry precious nectar on their body segments.
+- Pikmin: Subverted with the Nectarous Dandlefly in Pikmin 3: while much bigger than the characters, these damselfly-like insects are completely harmless to the Pikmin, and carry precious nectar on their body segments.

 - Pokémon has the Yanma line.
-While Yanma, introduced in Pokémon Gold and Silver, was already quite big with its 3'11, it was quite cute and not all that scary.
+While Yanma, introduced in Pokémon Gold and Silver, is already quite big with its 3'11, it's quite cute and not all that scary.
 Then Pokémon Diamond and Pearl gave it an evolution: the monstrous Yanmega.
-Not only does it have a very intimidating appearance, it stands at a whopping 6'03 (the biggest Bug-type Pokemon until Scolipede stole the title).
-Even worse, the Pokedex states that it has powerful jaws that can bite foes and preys in half (and it is quite fond of it) and that it can create shockwaves with its wings.
+Not only does it have a very intimidating appearance, it stands at a whopping 6'03 in length, making it the biggest Bug-type Pokémon until Scolipede stole the title.
+Even worse, the Pokédex states that it has powerful jaws that can bite foes and prey in half (and it is quite fond of doing this) and that it can create shockwaves with its wings.
 To top all of that, it is very fast.
-One wouldn't want to get of their bad side...
+One wouldn't want to get on its bad side...

 - Sonic the Hedgehog CD has Tonbo in Tidal Tempest, which just flew back and forth and didn't really try to attack.

 - Sonic & Knuckles has the aptly named Dragonflies in Mushroom Hill Zone, who notably have spiky abdomens with which they skewer their foes.
 These same badniks also reappears in Sonic Mania's Press Garden Zone.